RuggedScience/SDK/librsdio.md

 # librsdio

 The **librsdio** library is used to control the DIO on supported Rugged Science units.
-All library functions return either a negative value or false to indicate an error occurred.
-If this happens it is best to use the [getLastError](#getlasterror) and [getLastErrorString](#getlasterrorstring) functions to see what caused the error.
-For more information on error handling see [Error Handling](/errors.md#error-handling).

 ## Basic Usage